Translate

 Ronny Allan

-A memory from 5 years ago is this sunflower which I planted with my own hands, and it grew taller than me (not difficult), even taller than my garden fence (more difficult).
+One of the featured pictures below is a sunflower from 2015, something I planted with my own hands, and it grew taller than me (not difficult), even taller than my garden fence (more difficult).
 Of course, I have to mention my wife Chris because she does infinitely more gardening than I do, and she would have nurtured the sunflower from start to finish after I planted it.
 Nonetheless, I still felt a remarkably close association with the outcome!
+It made me happy just to look at it!

 Oxytocin – This chemical is often called the “bonding hormone.”
 Oxytocin creates a nice feeling of social trust, whether romantic love, maternal attachment, or group solidarity.
 We all know how hard this feeling is to find, and how easily it can be lost.
 That’s why we’re so eager for ways to stimulate it.
 Flowers help here too because they convey a certain respect for both fragility and the care and attention needed to grow and sustain something.